 scroll down

-If you look at what is happening both inside and outside of PEI classrooms, it’s easy to understand why:
+If you consider how much has changed both inside and outside of PEI classrooms, it’s easier to understand why:

 Class Composition

-Classrooms are filled with diverse learners.
-This includes students with academic, behavioural, social, and/or emotional needs.
-Teachers are planning and delivering multiple lessons as they strive to meet students at their current level.
+Today’s classrooms consist of a wide range of learners.
+This includes academic, behavioural, social, and/or emotional needs.
+With wide ranging learning levels in the same class, teachers are forced to plan and deliver multiple lessons as they strive to meet students at their individual levels.

 Non-Instructional Duties

-Teachers must deal with endless amounts of administrative tasks, such as emails and paperwork.
+Teachers deal with an increasing amount of administrative tasks, such as emails, paperwork, and communicating with parents and outside agencies.
 This limits the time they have to prepare lessons, work with students outside of instructional time, and live a balanced lifestyle.

 Resources & Supports